GAshworth1066/uk-distribution-equipment-archive/index.md

 ### [J&P Type ME 100/160A Dual-Rated HRC Fuse](jp-type-me-100-160a-dual-rated-fuse.html)

 Legacy dual-rated service fuse commonly found in UK electricity distribution networks and service cut-outs.

+---

+## Disclaimer

+This archive is intended for educational and equipment identification purposes only.

+All photographs are the author's own unless otherwise stated.
+Any site-specific, customer-specific, or security-sensitive information has been omitted.

+Equipment should only be inspected, maintained, or operated by suitably competent persons in accordance with applicable regulations and procedures.